monarc-project/ansible-ubuntu/README.md

 ### Notes

-1. Adding an attribute for the ansible inventory is done with the command:
+1. Adding/removing an attribute for the ansible inventory can be done with the script ``update.sh`` via cron as the user 'ansible'.

-        ```bash
-        RESULT=ssh ansible@BO sudo -u www-data /usr/local/bin/new_monarc_clients.sh | ./add_inventory.py ../inventory/
-        if [ $RESULT -eq 0 ]; then
-            ansible-playbook -i ../inventory/ monarc.yaml --user ansible
-        fi
-        ```
-2. Removing an attribute for the ansible inventory is done with the command:

-        ```bash
-        RESULT=ssh ansible@BO sudo -u www-data /usr/local/bin/del_monarc_clients.sh | ./del_inventory.py ../inventory/
-        if [ $RESULT -eq 0 ]; then
-            ansible-playbook -i ../inventory/ monarc.yaml --user ansible
-        fi
-        ```

-   The command above should be launched on the configuration server with ``cron``.

-3. Installation of Postfix on the BO and the FO is not done by ansible.
+2. Installation of Postfix on the BO and the FO is not done by ansible.
 You have to do it manually.

 ## Roles